horpee/alx-system_engineering-devops/0x01-shell_permissions/README.md

-write a script that prints all the group the current user is part of
+write the script that change the owner of the file hello tothe user betty